aws-samples/serverless-patterns/sfn-eventbridge/README.md

 aws stepfunctions start-execution --state-machine-arn ENTER_YOUR_STATE_MACHINE_ARN
 ```

-2. View CloudWatch Logs to see events that StepFunctions published to EventBridge:
+2. View CloudWatch Logs to see events that Step Functions published to EventBridge:
 ```bash
 aws logs tail ENTER_YOUR_CLOUDWATCH_LOG_GROUP
 ```